UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 ## Drone as a Pull Request builder

 Drone pipelines are triggered when events occurs.
-Event triggers can be as simple as a _push_, _a tagged commit_ or _a pull request_ or as granular as _only for pull request with a named branch `test`_.
+Event triggers can be as simple as a _push_, _a tagged commit_, _a pull request_ or as granular as _only for pull requests for a branch named `test`_.
 You can limit the execution of build steps at runtime using the `when` block.
 As an example, this block executes only on pull requests:

 ```yaml
 pr-builder: